On the spread of random graphs: Introduction

+In fact we prove a stronger result, Theorem~\ref{T1}, giving an exponential tail inequality for Lipschitz functions; and we derive this from a corresponding deterministic result for expander graphs, Theorem~\ref{T1exp}.

-In \refS{Sgnc} we study the random graph $\Gnc$ with fixed $c>1$.
-This random graph is \whp{} disconnected: so we consider the spread of the largest component of $\Gnc$.
-We denote the largest component of $\gnp$ by $\hnp$, and show that the spread $\spr(\Hnc)$ is \whp{} bounded by a constant depending on $c$.
+In \refS{Sgnc} we study the random graph $\Gnc$ with fixed $c>1$, the supercritical case.
+This random graph is \whp{} disconnected, so we consider the spread of the largest component of $\Gnc$, which we denote by $\Hnc$.
 (Recall that for $c>1$, there is \whp{} a unique giant component $\Hnc$ of order $\sim \gam(c)n$ for some $\gam(c)>0$.)
+It was shown in~\citep{riordan08diam} that there is $f(c)>0$ such that the diameter of \hnp\ is $f(c)\log n+O_p(1)$.
+However, the spread stays bounded.